Atlas 5 dubbed 'dial-a-rocket' for its flexibility

 BY JUSTIN RAY

-The Atlas 5 rocket represents the pinnacle of evolution for Lockheed Martin's family of expendable launchers.
+When the first Atlas 5 rocket vaults skyward a week from today, it will represent the pinnacle of evolution for Lockheed Martin's family of expendable launchers.

 Born of the U.S. Air Force's competition to develop next-generation rockets, the Atlas 5 is expected to be around through 2020, providing dependable and more affordable access to space over current boosters as part of the Evolved Expendable Launch Vehicle program, or EELV.

 Atlas 5 is built to be more robust and reliable over earlier Atlas and Titan 4 vehicles, and streamlined production has resulted in fewer opportunities for human error.

 The new launcher builds upon the success of its predecessors, using the same Russian-made RD-180 main engine, stretched Centaur upper stage and its RL-10 engine that have already been proven to work during Atlas 3 flights.